 SpongeBob: Gary, your purring is making it hard to forget you.

-- In the Scooby Doo Where Are You episode "Scooby-Doo and a Mummy, Too", Shaggy did this over a stone statue of Scooby: "He was like a brother to me! (the real Scooby approaches him) Look, Scoob, you've been turned to stone!"
+- In the episode "Scooby-Doo and a Mummy, Too", Shaggy did this over a stone statue of Scooby: "He was like a brother to me! (the real Scooby approaches him) Look, Scoob, you've been turned to stone!"

-- The Spin-Off Babies Jungle Cubs has a surprisingly long sequence of this when Baloo and Kaa were presumed dead.
+- As a possible Shout-Out to a similar scene in the source material (see the Animated Films section), The The Jungle Book Spin-Off Babies series, Jungle Cubs has a surprisingly long sequence of this when Baloo and Kaa are presumed dead.

 Louie: I keep thinking they'll turn up around the next bend.
 I tell you, animal, it's nuts. (blasely says hi to Baloo) Everywhere I look, I see their faces.